 Family Educational Rights and Privacy Act (FERPA)

-FERPA further requires, again with certain limited exceptions, that the students' consent must be obtained before disclosing any personally identifiable information in the students' education records.
+FERPA further requires, again with certain limited exceptions, that the student’s consent must be obtained before disclosing any personally identiﬁable information in the student’s education records.
 One such exception is disclosure to parents of dependent students.
-Another exception is disclosure to school officials with legitimate educational interests, on a "need-to-know" basis, as determined by the administrator responsible for the file.
-A "school official" includes anyone employed by the University in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); any person or company acting on behalf of the University (such as an attorney, auditor, or collection agent); any member of the Board of Trustees or other governance/advisory body; and any student serving on an official committee, such as disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-The University may forward education records to other agencies or institutions that have requested the records and in which the students seek or intend to enroll or are already enrolled so long as the disclosure is for purposes related to the students' enrollment or transfer.
+Another exception is disclosure to school ofﬁcials with legitimate educational interests, on a “need-to-know” basis, as determined by the administrator responsible for the ﬁle.
+A “school ofﬁcial” includes anyone employed by the University in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); any person or company acting on behalf of the University (such as an attorney, auditor, or collection agent); any member of the Board of Trustees or other governance/advisory body; and any student serving on an ofﬁcial committee, such as a disciplinary or grievance committee, or assisting another school ofﬁcial in performing his or her tasks.
+A school ofﬁcial has a legitimate educational interest if the ofﬁcial needs to review an education record in order to fulﬁll his or her professional responsibility.
 Other exceptions are described in the FERPA statute at 20 U.S.C.
 1232g and regulations at 34 C.F.R.
 Part 99.

 Currently enrolled students may request that directory information be withheld from disclosure by making a request, in writing, to the appropriate registrar.
-The University assumes that failure on the part of the students to specifically request the withholding of any directory information indicates approval of disclosure.
+All requests made on or before September 30 will make it possible to have directory information omitted from printed directories.
+Requests made after this date should still be forwarded since they will prevent directory information from being released in the future.
+The University assumes that failure on the part of the student to speciﬁcally request the withholding of any directory information indicates approval of disclosure.